QuantConnect/quantconnect-cli/README.md

 Whenever you create a new algorithm or Alpha Stream via the web interface, quit the `qcli push --watch` command, run `qcli pull` and run `qcli push --watch` again.

+Both `qcli pull` and `qcli push` also accept a `--project` flag to pull/push only a single project.
+The value of the flag can be either the id of the project or its name.

 # Commands

 <!-- commands -->